-What are the differences between Day Camps and Specialty Camps?
+What are the differences between Day Camps and Specialty Camps at Fort Wonder?

-Fort Wonder Day Camps are weeklong, full-day (9am – 3:30pm) camp programs for campers entering junior kindergarten through sixth grade.
+Fort Wonder Day Camps are weeklong, full-day (9 AM – 3:30 PM) camp programs.
 Each Day Camp session features a wonder-inspiring weekly theme, and campers engage in unique scholastic, arts and athletic activities that are congruent with that week’s theme.
+Campers are divided into groups by age, and activities are tailored to be developmentally appropriate for each group.
+Each Day Camp has a particular grade-range for participants, from pre-kindergarten through 5th grade (2020 - 2021 academic year).

-Fort Wonder Specialty Camps are weeklong, half-day camp programs (9 a.m. – 12 p.m. or 12:30 p.m. – 3:30 p.m.) where campers can immerse themselves in a specific topic related to academics or fine arts.
+Fort Wonder Specialty Camps are weeklong, half-day camp programs (9 AM – 12 PM or 12:30 PM – 3:30 PM) where campers can immerse themselves in a specific topic related to academics or fine arts.
 Specialty Camps are hosted by Fort Worth Country Day faculty/staff and select educational professionals from the Fort Worth community.
-Each Specialty Camp has a particular grade-range for participants, from junior kindergarten through twelfth-grade.
+Each Specialty Camp has a particular grade-range for participants, from pre-kindergarten through twelfth-grade (2020 - 2021 academic year).

 What should my camper bring to Fort Wonder?

 Campers should bring a refillable water bottle.
 Campers are strongly encouraged to wear sunscreen to camp and are welcome to bring additional sunscreen for reapplication throughout the day.
-Campers who are attending a Day Camp or a morning and afternoon Specialty Camp should bring a lunch.
+Campers who are attending a Day Camp or a morning and an afternoon Specialty Camp during the same week should bring a lunch.
 Please make sure you label everything with your camper’s name!

 What should my camper wear to Fort Wonder?

 Campers should dress in attire that is comfortable and suitable for a wide variety of activities.
-Closed-toe shoes are recommended for all campers, and campers are encouraged to apply sunblock prior to arrival at camp.
+Closed-toe shoes are recommended for all campers, and Wonder Games participants are required to wear athletic shoes.
+Campers are encouraged to apply sunblock prior to arrival at camp.

 How do I register for camp?